Fuel price hikes inevitable while Ghana depends on oil import - COMAC

 Quick Summary

-COMAC's CEO, Riverson Oppong, discusses the factors influencing fuel prices in Ghana.
+COMAC's CEO, Riverson Oppong, addresses the inevitable periodic fuel price increases in Ghana.
 He suggests Ghana's dependence on imported petroleum products plays a significant role - but what does this mean for the average Ghanaian?

 Summary - read the full story for complete context.